Why Dave Ramsey Is Wrong On Mutual Funds

 One of the most fundamental aspects of asset allocation is to have more than one asset type.
 Dave Ramsey's four-fund mix includes only one asset type; there are only stock funds, no bond funds or cash (money market or stable value).
 A portfolio consisting of 100% stocks is simply inappropriate for the vast majority of Dave's audience, and in the opinion of your humble mutual funds guide, an asset allocation of 100% stock funds is wrong for most human beings on the planet.

 Dave Ramsey's 4-Fund Mix: Overlap Reduces Diversification

 In his mutual fund investment strategy, Dave Ramsey suggests investors to hold four mutual funds in their 401(k) or IRA: one growth fund, one growth and income fund, one aggressive growth fund, and one international fund.

 This four-fund mix has great potential for overlap, which occurs when an investor owns two or more mutual funds that hold similar securities.
 Following Dave's example, imagine an inexperienced investor looking at a 401(k) plan that offers Vanguard mutual funds.

 Making things worse, an investor may understandably think any international stock fund won't invest in stock found in their domestic growth or growth and income fund.
-However, if the fund is categorized as "world stock," it can invest anywhere between 20% and 60% in U.S. stocks.
+However, if the fund is categorized as "world stock," it can invest a percentage in U.S. stocks.
 This creates more overlap—that is, less diversification.